NadhaIrshad/Bin-Picking-Robot-Vision/Adaptive Thresholding with Contour Analysis for Object Segmentation/readme.md

 Draw contours on the original frame to visualize detected objects.

 ### Results:
-Adaptive thresholding significantly improved the segmentation quality compared to Otsu's method by effectively separating objects from a complex background.
-Contours were clearly identified around individual objects, demonstrating the method’s ability to delineate object boundaries accurately.
+Adaptive thresholding was applied to segment objects from the background in images with complex scenes.
+While this method provided some improvement in separating objects, it struggled to consistently differentiate objects from the background.
+The effectiveness of adaptive thresholding heavily depended on factors such as lighting intensity, shadows, surface reflections, and texture variations.
+These environmental variations caused inconsistencies in segmentation, leading to unreliable contour detection in certain scenarios.

-However, when tested in a real-time setup with live video input, the processing speed achieved was approximately 13 frames per second (FPS).
-Although this frame rate allows for real-time visualization, it may be insufficient for high-speed industrial applications such as bin picking robots, where faster frame rates are critical for timely object detection and manipulation.
+During real-time video processing, the system achieved approximately 13 frames per second (FPS) for a 10s window.
+Although this allows visualization in real time, the frame rate may not be adequate for industrial bin picking applications where faster and more robust object detection is required.

 ### Conclusion:
-Adaptive thresholding combined with contour analysis is an effective approach for segmenting objects in challenging backgrounds.
-Nonetheless, due to the moderate processing speed (around 13 FPS), it may not be the most suitable choice for real-time high-speed bin picking systems.
-For such applications, more efficient algorithms or hardware acceleration, or deep learning-based methods might be preferred to meet real-time performance requirements.
+Adaptive thresholding and contour analysis can be useful for object segmentation under controlled lighting and simple backgrounds.
+However, due to its sensitivity to lighting conditions, shadows, reflections, and surface textures, it may not reliably separate objects from backgrounds in complex real-world settings.

+For high-speed and reliable object detection in bin picking robots, deep learning-based methods such as convolutional neural networks (e.g., YOLO, Mask R-CNN) are preferred.
+These models are more robust to environmental variations and can deliver higher accuracy and faster processing speeds, meeting the stringent requirements of real-time industrial applications.